 The most common problems when caring for aeonium plants are root rot and insects.
 Root rot is prevented by using clay pots with good drainage or checking soil percolation prior to planting.
 Keep the roots moist but never soggy.

 Good aeonium care also requires you to watch for pests.
-Mites and scale may attach the succulents.
+Mites and scale may attack the succulents.
 Combat these with horticultural soaps or neem oil.
-Be careful when using soap spays, however.
+Be careful when using soap sprays, however.
 Spraying too frequently can cause discoloration and lesions on the skin of the plant.